Minami-ku, Yokohama

 Minami-ku (南区) is one of the 18 wards of the city of Yokohama in Kanagawa Prefecture, Japan.
 As of 2010, the ward had an estimated population of 197,019 and a density of 15,550 persons per km².
 The total area was 12.67 km².

+It is located in the southeastern part of the city and has a mix of busy areas near train stations and quiet residential neighborhoods.
+The ward is crossed by the Ōoka River, and its riverside is popular among tourists and locals for cherry blossoms in the spring.

+Minami Ward is home to Gumyō-ji, the oldest Buddhist temple in Yokohama.

 Geography

 Minami Ward is located in eastern Kanagawa Prefecture, and south of the geographic center of the city of Yokohama.
 Large buildings and apartment complexes are built up along the area surrounding the highways and railways in the Ward; and all other parts of the Ward are residential areas.
 The Ōoka River is the major river in the Ward, and in spring many cherry blossoms come into full bloom on its banks.
 Gumyō-ji, located in the southern part of the ward, is the oldest Buddhist temple in Yokohama.